AM Basics & Station Setup

 11000uF.
 This is not a huge amount of filter capacitance, and there will

 be a small amount of ripple on the output.
-A better value for the filter
+This small ripple can be

 The Power Transformer